Possible Hints of Sterile Neutrinos in Recent Measurements of the Hubble Parameter

 A way to alleviate the Hubble tension that we pursue here is based on changing the amount of radiation consisting of active neutrinos during the time of production of the CMB.
 It has been found that an extra contribution of $\Delta N_{\rm eff}= + 0.4$ (see Ref.~\cite{Bernal:2016gxb} and Fig.~35 of Ref.~\cite{Aghanim:2018eyx}) to the effective number $N_{\rm eff}$ of relativistic neutrino species or other particles not coupled to photons, generically called ``dark radiation'', to the content of the Universe during the decoupling epoch alleviates the tension between these measurements.
 In the standard cosmology only three active neutrino species contribute to this type of radiation and $ N_{\rm eff}= 3.046$~\cite{Mangano:2005cc}.
 At temperatures $T < 1$ MeV, after $e^+e^-$ annihilation, $N_{\rm eff}$ is defined as

 and $\Delta N_{\rm eff} = N_{\rm eff} - 3.046$.

-In this work we show that a sterile neutrino, with mass $m_s \simeq \mathcal{O}(30)$ MeV decaying just before Big Bang Nucleosynthesis (BBN) can produce the desired increase in $N_{\rm eff}$ to alleviate the $H_0$ discrepancy.
+In this work we show that a sterile neutrino, with mass $m_s \simeq \mathcal{O}(30)$ MeV decaying just before Big Bang Nucleosynthesis (BBN) can produce the desired increase in $N_{\rm eff}$ to alleviate the $H_0$ discrepancy\footnote{The observed light neutrino mass splittings and mixing angles impose a restrictive upper limit on the active-sterile neutrino mixing of sterile neutrinos in this mass range, unless cancellations (accidental or otherwise) happen among several sterile neutrinos.
+E.g. in the ``symmetry protected scenario”~\cite{Kersten:2007vk} (see e.g.~\cite{Drewes:2018gkc, Chrzaszcz:2019inj} and references therein) there is no upper limit from light neutrino data on the active-sterile neutrino mixing of two almost degenerate massive sterile neutrinos with similar mixing (in magnitude).
+In this particular model the acceptable bands shown in Fig.~1 would move down in $\sin^2(\theta)$ by about a factor of 2~\cite{Sabti:2020yrt} which would not change our conclusions. }.
 This is different from the earlier proposals based on decaying dark matter~\cite{Anchordoqui:2015lqa,Buch:2016jjp,Bringmann:2018jpr,Pandey:2019plg,Doroshkevich:1985,Doroshkevich:1984ster,Vattis:2019efj} and sterile neutrinos~\cite{Battye:2013xqa,Doroshkevich:1984ster} in that the decaying particle is a heavy sterile neutrino, and the decay products that contribute to radiation are standard neutrinos, not some exotic particles.
 Our scenario is compatible with all experimental limits if the sterile neutrino couples primarily to either $\nu_{\mu}$ or $\nu_{\tau}$ active neutrinos.

 Let us consider a sterile neutrino $\nu_s$ with a mass $m_s$, which couples to the Standard Model particles only through its mixing $\sin \theta$ with an active neutrino $\nu_a$ ($a=e,\mu,\tau$).
 Sterile neutrinos can be in equilibrium while they are relativistic if, at some early time, their production rate $\Gamma_s$ is larger than the expansion rate of the Universe $H(T)$, resulting in the condition~\cite{Dolgov:2000jw}